-Two brothers who inherited a ‘valley to hilltop’ farm from their father divided the land in half so that each one could farm his own section.
+Two brothers who inherited a ‘valley to hilltop’ farm from their father, divided the land in half so each one could farm his own section.
 Over time, the older brother married and had four children, while the younger brother was still not married.

-One year there was very little rain, and the crop was very meagre.
-This was at the beginning of a long term drought that would turn the whole valley into an arid, treeless, desert where even grain did not grow, and all the springs dried up.
+One year there was very little rain, and the crop was very meager.
+This was at the beginning of a long term draught that would turn the whole valley into an arid, treeless, desert where even grain did not grow, and all the springs dried up.

 The third night, more determined than ever, each brother gathered two large sacks of wheat from his barn, loaded them onto a cart, and slowly pulled his cart toward his brother’s barn.
 In the moonlight, each brother noticed a figure in the distance.

 When the two brothers got closer, each recognized the form of the other and the load he was pulling, and they both realized what had happened.

 Without a word, they dropped the ropes of their carts, ran to each other and embraced.

 Only God can make a physical space into a Holy Place.
 And God’s love of the two brothers for their exemplary love and concern for each other inspired God’s prophets to make their descendants worthy to worship in a holy House rebuilt in that valley; and a holy House later built on that hill.

 When all those, both near and far, who revere this place of spirit as a standard, share it in love with everyone else who reveres it, then God will do as Abraham requested, and “Make this (place) a land of Peace, and provide its people with the produce of of the land”.
 (Qur’an 2:126).

 Then will the children of Adam and Abraham live in Holiness, Peace and Prosperity.